Daren Dykes

 Daren Dykes (born 28 April 1981) is an English footballer.
 He played professionally as an attacking midfielder for Swindon Town and Lincoln City.
-He is currently first team coach at Kempston Rovers.
+He is first team coach at Kempston Rovers.

 Career

 Early career

 Dykes began his career on the books of Tottenham Hotspur as a schoolboy until he was 15 before joining the youth set-up at Leyton Orient where he remained until he was 17.
 He moved into non-league football with Newport Pagnell Town before joining Buckingham Town in January 2001.

 League career

 A series of impressive performances for Buckingham saw Dykes attract the attention of scouts from the Football League and in July 2002 joined Swindon Town initially on trial before agreeing a one-year contract.
 He made his Swindon debut as a substitute in the 2–1 defeat to Wycombe Wanderers in the Football League Cup on 11 September 2002 and made a further two appearances in the Football League Trophy before joining Lincoln City on loan in December 2002.
 He was immediately inserted into the first team, making his Football League debut as a substitute in the 1–1 away draw with York City on 20 December 2002.
 After starting Lincoln's next two games, he was dropped to the bench and his loan deal was not renewed.
 Returning to Swindon, Dykes made two further league appearances before being released at the end of the season.